russross/codrilla/api.md

     Returns data about the given assignment, and the student's most recent attempt (if applicable):

+    *   CourseTag: tag for the course
     *   CourseName: name of the course
-    *   CourseTag: tag for the course
     *   ProblemType: a problem type object:

+        *   Tag: problem type tag
         *   Name: name of the problem type
-        *   Tag: problem type tag
         *   FieldList: list of fields for the problem type

     *   ProblemData: contents of the problem
     *   Assignment: assignment listing as in list/courses, with generic and student-specific data
     *   Attempt: the student's most recent attempt (if applicable)
-    *   Passed: true if the student has passed this problem

 *   Submit an assignment attempt